-Karate Kid Sequels, Remakes and Shows – Oh My!
+Karate Kid Sequels, Remakes and cartoons – Oh My!

 We took a look back at the original Karate Kid Trilogy and they really deserve their spot in pop culture.
 Not to mention in classic martial arts films even if they’re not really fight or choreograph heavy.
 Now it’s time to go through all the other sequels, remakes and shows that the franchise had over the years.
 We’re only missing the Youtube Red show which is also a sequel but we’ll take a look back at it eventually as well.